#Article

 Write and implement a corrective and preventive action (CAPA) plan based on your findings.
 Include corrective actions to remove immediate hazards and preventive actions to reduce the risk of similar incidents in the future.

-7. Review Changes
+7. Review and Monitor Changes for Safety Improvements

 Assign and schedule corrective and preventive actions at the end of your RCA.
 The team should then report on and review changes to measure success.